 Note: The regulatory / legal definitions of “Sponsor” and associated indicators of sponsorship may vary by geography.

 Yes, Medtronic may support multi-center studies.
-Please be advised, for multi-center ERP studies the Investigator-Sponsor will be will be the Principal Investigator who will be responsible for the conduct, coordination and compliance with regulations, laws and guidelines at all study sites.
+Please be advised, for multi-center ERP studies the Investigator-Sponsor will be the Principal Investigator who will be responsible for the conduct, coordination and compliance with regulations, laws and guidelines at all study sites.
 Medtronic will only contract with the Investigator-Sponsor and it is the responsibility of the Investigator-Sponsor/Principal Investigator to contract with any additional centers.

 If, after approval and/or activation as a single-center study, both you and Medtronic agree that additional centers are needed, approval from Medtronic is required prior to expanding your study to other centers.